Peter Purves: Blue Peter

 After leaving Doctor Who, Purves became a regular presenter on the children's magazine programme Blue Peter from 1967 to 1978.
-He co-presented Blue Peter first with John Noakes and Valerie Singleton and then with Noakes and Lesley Judd, during the programme's perceived golden age.
+He co-presented Blue Peter first with John Noakes and Valerie Singleton which created the "Val, John and Pete" line up and are often referred to as "the dream team" and then with Noakes and Lesley Judd, during the programme's perceived golden age.
 After Noakes, Purves is the longest-serving male Blue Peter presenter.

 Purves maintained his connection to Doctor Who throughout his time on Blue Peter, often hosting special features on the programme and interviewing the actors.
 These included clips from episodes which are otherwise now lost, including The Daleks' Master Plan, in which Purves himself had appeared.

 Dogs have featured in Purves's career since his Blue Peter days when he was given charge of one of the "Blue Peter Pets", Petra, a German Shepherd cross.
 Purves also presented the spin-off Blue Peter Special Assignment.

 Later television appearances

 After leaving Blue Peter, Purves presented Stopwatch and We're Going Places, then had spells as the front man for darts events on the BBC and as presenter of the long-running BBC1 motorcycle trials series Kick Start.

-His later TV career has included cameo appearances in episodes of the soap opera EastEnders and sitcom The Office.
+Purves's later TV career has included cameo appearances in episodes of the soap opera EastEnders and sitcom The Office.
 In The Office episode "Training Day" Purves played himself in a customer care training video that David Brent and his staff were being shown (Purves is in fact a qualified business trainer and a motivational speaker).

 Purves has had a 40-year association with television coverage of major dog shows such as Crufts and his 2007 appearance as a judge on the reality TV programme The Underdog Show.
 He also writes for the dog press and regularly presents at dog award shows.
 Marking his 70th birthday, his 2009 autobiography Here's One I Wrote Earlier was released at The Kennel Club.

 Theatre

 Purves has worked as a pantomime director and has directed over 30 pantomime productions.
 In December 2012, he portrayed Alderman Fitzwarren in Dick Whittington at Harpenden Public Halls: this was the first time he performed in pantomime since 1985.
 He is also an after-dinner speaker.

+In 2024 he appeared as Charles Dickens in a live radio play of A Christmas Carol at the Hawth Theatre in Crawley.
+He performed the same role in 2025.